Eyescale/Equalizer/README.rst

 Daemon
 ------

-The daemon uses the available local modules to query all local GPUs and announces them using ZeroConf on the local network.
+The daemon uses all available local modules to query local GPUs and announces them using ZeroConf on the local network.
 The service type name is "_gpu-sd".
-The following text fields describe the available
-GPUs:
+The dns_sd discovery module gathers the information announced by all servers on the local network.
+The following protocol is used by the daemon:

 * Session=default|<string>
 * GPU Count=<integer>